crytic/building-secure-contracts/not-so-smart-contracts/substrate/arithmetic_overflow/README.md

-# Arithmetic overflow
+# Arithmetic Overflow

-Arithmetic overflow in Substrate occurs when arithmetic operations are performed using primitive operations instead of specialized functions that check for overflow.
+In Substrate, arithmetic overflow occurs when arithmetic operations use primitive operations instead of specialized functions designed to check for overflow.
 When a Substrate node is compiled in `debug` mode, integer overflows will cause the program to panic.
-However, when the node is compiled in `release` mode (e.g. `cargo build --release`), Substrate will perform two's complement wrapping.
-A production-ready node will be compiled in `release` mode, which makes it vulnerable to arithmetic overflow.
+However, when the node is compiled in `release` mode (e.g. `cargo build --release`), Substrate performs two's complement wrapping.
+A production-ready node is compiled in `release` mode, which makes it susceptible to arithmetic overflow.

 # Example

-In the [`pallet-overflow`](https://github.com/crytic/building-secure-contracts/blob/master/not-so-smart-contracts/substrate/arithmetic_overflow/pallet-overflow.rs) pallet, notice that the `transfer` function sets `update_sender` and `update_to` using primitive arithmetic operations.
+In the [`pallet-overflow`](https://github.com/crytic/building-secure-contracts/blob/master/not-so-smart-contracts/substrate/arithmetic_overflow/pallet-overflow.rs) pallet, note that the `transfer` function sets `update_sender` and `update_to` using primitive arithmetic operations.

 ```rust
    /// Allow minting account to transfer a given balance to another account.